+Figure 1.
+Genotype means per environment of T. Aman seasons plotted against calendar year of the respective trial.
+Colours indicate the year of release for the respective genotype.

+Figure 2.
+Genotype means per environment of T. Aman seasons plotted against year of release for the respective genotype.
+Colours indicate the calendar year of the respective trial.

+Figure 3.
+Genotype means per environment of Boro seasons plotted against calendar year of the respective trial.
+Colours indicate the year of release for the respective genotype.

+Figure 4.
+Genotype means per environment of Boro seasons plotted against year of release for the respective genotype.
+Colours indicate the calendar year of the respective trial.

 We also compared the genetic trends for the five groups of varieties (Table 2), adding group-specific intercepts and slopes, and found non-significant differences in genetic trend for Aman (F= 1.06, p = 0.3743) or Boro (F= 0.17, p= 0.8454).
 The corresponding trend estimates are shown in Table 5.